atylertoo/un-report/README.md

 We plotted life expectancy over time.

-Each poitn represents a country.
+Each point represents a country.